 Yet another problem for Indonesia is its massive amount of government expenditure allocated to fuel price subsidies.

 President Widodo lowered subsidies, which mostly favor the upper and middle classes.
 Fuel subsidies still account for over 14% of Indonesia’s total state budget though.
 The nation will continue using that money which could otherwise go toward other things.

-Poor Preparation Worsens Indonesia’s Economic Problems
+No Preparation Worsens Indonesia’s Economic Problems

 In addition, Indonesia will need to step up its game if it wants to become a winner in the ASEAN Economic Community (AEC 2015).
 The community will bring forth increased competition between the ten member states of ASEAN.